Introduction

 -

-Green leafy vegetables: Spinach, kale and broccoli are rich in vitamins C and E, which firm the skin and protect it from oxidative stress.
+Green leafy vegetables: Spinach, kale, and broccoli are rich in vitamins C and E, which firm the skin and protect against oxidative stress.

 -